dwild0/MSpace/README.md

 ## To-Do
-- [ ] create alternative database structures
+- [ ] create alternative database structures -- wip
 - [ ] create a file that generates a graph
 - [ ] write a documentation
-- [ ] move notes from code comments to README.md or a project wiki
+- [ ] move notes from code comments to README.md or a project wiki --wip
+- [ ] receive data from database (via python or AQL queries)